simoneScaravati/Physiradio/PhysiRadio/MQTT-commands.md

 - Volume unmute

 - EXAMPLES :
-- mosquitto_pub -h "server_name" -t PhysiRadio/Volume -m "+1"
+- mosquitto_pub -h server_name -t PhysiRadio/Volume -m "+1"
-- mosquitto_pub -h "server_name" -t PhysiRadio/Volume -m "mute"
+- mosquitto_pub -h server_name -t PhysiRadio/Volume -m "mute"

 ### City (watch out: Cities have to exist on OpenWeather system, and the name must be written, possibly, in English)
 - City "name_of_a_city"  (surprisingly NON-case sensitive , thanks to OpenWeather API)
 - City "name_of_a_city, COUNTRY"  (for those cities which have the same name but are in different countries)

 - EXAMPLES :
-- mosquitto_pub -h "server_name" -t PhysiRadio/City -m "London"
+- mosquitto_pub -h server_name -t PhysiRadio/City -m "London"
-- mosquitto_pub -h "server_name" -t PhysiRadio/City -m "New York"
+- mosquitto_pub -h server_name -t PhysiRadio/City -m "New York"
-- mosquitto_pub -h "server_name" -t PhysiRadio/City -m "Venice, IT" (there's also in US)
+- mosquitto_pub -h server_name -t PhysiRadio/City -m "Venice, IT" (there's also in US)

 ### Radio Station (for testing/field testing reasons, it's useful to force the change of radio station)